Full-Time Faculty Services

 Business cards will be printed and issued to faculty members upon request.
 The cards must be ordered by requisition and approved by the Dean’s Office.
 These cards may refer only to functions affiliated with Pepperdine University.

-The Center for the Arts is home to the Smothers Theatre, Lindhurst Theatre, Raitt Recital Hall and the Frederick R. Weisman Museum of Art.
-Each year, the Center hosts over 250 events including high-quality art exhibitions and performances by students, internationally acclaimed artists, and community groups.
+The Lisa Smith Wengler Center for the Arts is home to Smothers Theatre, Lindhurst Theatre, Raitt Recital Hall and the Frederick R. Weisman Museum of Art.
+Each year, the Center for the Arts hosts over 250 events including high-quality art exhibitions and performances by students, internationally acclaimed artists, and community groups.
 Admission to the museum is free.
 For most events, faculty members may purchase up to four discounted tickets by presenting their Pepperdine ID in person at the Smothers Theatre Box Office.
-Faculty members may also purchase 50 percent discounted Hot Tix, available starting the day before select performances.
-The Center also works with faculty members to develop special museum tours and residency activities for Pepperdine students.
-For program information, call the Box Office at x4522 or the managing director at x4558 or visit arts.pepperdine.edu.
+The Center for the Arts also works with faculty members to develop special museum tours and residency activities for Pepperdine students.
+For program information, call the Box Office at x4522 or visit arts.pepperdine.edu.

-Secretarial help is provided to all Seaver faculty in each divisional office by full-time, regular staff.
+Administrative assistant help is provided to all Seaver faculty in each divisional office by full-time, regular staff.
 Student workers and lab assistants are made available as needed.
-Since the budget for this work is limited, such expenses can only be incurred by division chairpersons through the Dean's Office.
+Since the budget for this work is limited, such expenses can only be incurred by Divisional Deans through the Dean's Office.

 The Business Administration Division has no open lab for faculty or student use.